 How long does an appointment take?

-Please realize that we make a sincere attempt to see you on time for your appointment.
+We make a sincere attempt to see you on time for your pet’s appointment.
 However, because of the limited options for animal ophthalmologists in the state of Michigan, we have to accommodate emergency appointments on a daily basis.
-Please understand that these emergencies may cause unavoidable delays in our schedule.
+These emergencies may cause unavoidable delays in our schedule.
 We will provide you and your pet with the same careful attention devoted to others.
 Most new appointments can last 20-40 minutes.
 Medical and surgical re-evaluation appointments vary between 5 and 20 minutes.
 Early morning appointments and appointments immediately after lunch are most likely to be on-time.

 No Show/No Call Policy: We understand that there are times when you must miss an appointment due to emergencies or obligations for work or family.
 However, when you do not call to cancel an appointment, you may be preventing another patient from getting much needed treatment.
 Conversely, the situation may arise where another patient fails to cancel and we are unable to schedule you for a visit, due to a seemingly full appointment book.
-If an appointment is not cancelled at least 24 hours in advance you will be charged a $85 missed appointment fee.
-We will forgive any weather related cancellations at any time, as most of our clients must travel a distance.
-If you no show for your appointment it will NOT be rescheduled.
+If an appointment is not cancelled at least 24 hours in advance you will be charged an $85 missed appointment fee.
+We will forgive any weather related last minute cancellations at any time, as most of our clients must travel a distance.
+If you no show for your appointment, it will NOT be rescheduled.
 If you disagree with this policy, please do not schedule an examination appointment at The Animal Ophthalmology Center.

 What if I am running late for my appointment?